-Apart from internal assessment by Katha, impact assessment study of the ILR programme was conducted in 2011-12 by the Joint Committee of the Ministry of Human Resource Development and Ambedkar University, Delhi.
+Apart from internal assessment by Katha, impact assessment study of the ILR programme was conducted in 2011-12 by the Joint Committee of Ambedkar University, Delhi.
 It credited Katha for the huge impact in the reading outcomes of the children in the ambit of the ILR programme.
+The evaluation showed: